-For Table 3, we used sources in addition to the official RHSAs.11We marked package evolution28-evolution data-server as vulnerable because the main package, evolution28, was affected by RHSA-2008:0515.
-In addition, we marked policycoreutils-newrole because the Changelog entry for version 1.30.28-1 reads, "Security fixes to run python in a more locked down manner".
+For Table 3, we used additional sources other than the official RHSAs.11 We marked package evolution28-evolution-data-server as vulnerable because the main package, evolution28, was affected by RHSA-2008:0515.
+In addition, we marked policycoreutilsnewrole because the Changelog entry for version 1.30.28-1 reads, "Security fixes to run python in a more locked down manner".
 This was apparently a pro-active fix, since there seems to have been no exploit.

 In Table 3 the top 25 predictions contain 9 packages with newly-found vulnerabilities (36%).
 Taking into account the low percentage of packages that turned vulnerable (3.3%), our prediction is significantly better than random guesses (at p < 0.001).
-Note that the 36% is a lower bound for the precision because the non-vulnerable packages might yet have undiscovered vulnerabilities.
+Note that the 36% is a lower bound for the precision because the non-vulnerable packages might have yet undiscovered vulnerabilities.